HareChaser/GameSaveLinkManager/README.md

 # Game Save Link Manager

-A Windows utility that syncs game save folders with OneDrive (or any cloud drive) using junctions folders.
+A Windows utility that syncs game save folders with OneDrive (or any cloud drive) using junction folders.
+This ensures your games save and load directly from the cloud, so other devices can seamlessly continue your progress without manual file copying.

 ![app_ss](https://github.com/user-attachments/assets/a9fa3803-67a1-4fe5-9a54-5d7b0cd35e3e)